telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/applying-styles.md

 * [Delete Style](#delete-style)

 ## Apply Style

 ![richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles 001](images/richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles001.png)

 Applying a Style from the Quick Styles gallery is easy and intuitive.
 The only thing you should consider is where the caret is located.

-In the image above the firs paragraph has style applied only to part of the text - the selection.
+In the image above the first paragraph has style applied only to part of the text - the selection.
 The rest of the text has the default *Normal* style.

 As opposed to that, positioning the caret somewhere in the paragraph will style it.